-Part 1: Background and Context - The Inclusion of Indigenous Peoples and Other Forest Dependent Communities in the UN-F Programme Part 2: Guiding Principles for the UN-REDD Programme on the Rights of Indigenous Perand Other Forest Dependent Communities oples Part 3: UN-REDD Programme Operational Guidelines for the Engagement of Indigenous Peoples and Other Forest Dependent Communities Annex 1: Best Practice for Consultation - Ensuring the Engagement of Indigenous Peoples and Other Forest Dependent Communitie he UN-REDD Programme Annex 2: Useful Resources 12
+Part 1: Background and Context

+The Inclusion of Indigenous Peoples and Other Forest Dependent Communities in the UN-REDD Programme4 Part 2: Guiding Principles for the UN-REDD Programme on the Rights of Indigenous Peoples and Other Forest Dependent Communities Part 3: UN-REDD Programme Operational Guidelines for the Engagement of Indigenous Peoples and Other Forest Dependent Communities Annex 1: Best Practice for Consultation - Ensuring the Engagement of Indigenous Peoples and Other Forest Dependent Communities in the UN-REDD Programme Annex 2: Useful Resources

-This working draft Operational Guidance is based on input received through a number of discussions and dialogues at events in 2008 such as the Seventh Session of the UN Permanent Forum on Indigenous Issues, the 9th Conference of the Parties to the Convention on Biological Diversity, and the World Conservation Congress in Barcelona, Spain.
-It builds on the summary report and recommendations of the Global Indigenous Peoples Consultation on REDD held in November 2008 in Baguio City, Philippines.
+This working draft Operational Guidance is based on input received through a number of discussions and dialogues at events in 2008 such as the Seventh Session of the UN Permanent Forum on Indigenous Issues, the Ninth Conference of the Parties to the Convention on Biological Diversity, and the International Union for Conservation of Nature (IUCN's) World Conservation Congress in Barcelona, Spain.
+It builds on the summary report and recommendations of the Global Indigenous Peoples' Consultation on REDD held in November 2008 in Baguio City, Philippines.
 The Guidance is a working draft, which will continue to be developed and revised over the course of further consultation with Indigenous Peoples and other forest dependent communities in 2009.